Chart Color Schemes

 Hassall Grove - Plumpton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that may affect this region.
-Notable ones include Plumpton Central, Mirvac Marsden Park Residential Development, Australian Development Group's 860-Apartment Project, and Stockland Elara Masterplanned Community.
-The following list details those most relevant.
+The performance of a region can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 16 such projects that could impact the area.
+Notable among these are Plumpton Central, Mirvac Marsden Park Residential Development, Australian Development Group's 860-Apartment Project, and Stockland Elara Masterplanned Community.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.